anrbn/GCP-Attack-Defense/README.md

 > Note: Why setting an IAM Policy Binding to an already exisiting function is optional because if a function already exists then chances are it is already invokable by authenticated or non-authenticated principals.
 The Function could be public which means anyone can access the function.
 But in some cases the function could be private which means only certain user, group or service account has access to the function.
 In that case you'd need to update the IAM Policy Binding to the Cloud Function.

-We'll be using the tool to Deploy, Update, List Details and Set IAM Policy Binding to the Cloud Function using Cloud Function API (gRPC).
+We'll be using [gLess](https://github.com/anrbn/blog/tree/main/tool/gless) to Deploy, Update, List Details and Set IAM Policy Binding to the Cloud Function using Cloud Function API (gRPC).

 Permissions required for Deploying a Cloud Function via Cloud Function API
 - `iam.serviceAccounts.actAs`